BOYSABIO/CompTIA-SecurityPlus-Notes/1-General-Security-Concepts/05-Gap-Analysis.md

 **Here's what we're currently doing vs. what the standard or policy says we should be doing**

+This procedure is performed often.
+The gap analysis itself may be easy to explain but the complexity comes from truly figuring out how to get from where you are to where you need to be going.(Weeks, Months or even Years)

 ---

 ### Purpose Of A Gap Analysis